+(i) Work Week

-(i) Work week - professional librarians shall have a thirty-five hour work week when classes are in session during the Fall and Spring semesters.
+Professional librarians shall have a thirty-five hour work week when classes are in session during the Fall and Spring semesters.
 The hours worked shall be Monday through Friday (9 a.m. to 5 p.m.) in each week and may include duty on not more than one weekday evening (Monday through Thursday) for public service librarians who shall work from 1 p.m. to 9 p.m. on that workday.
 From the last day of classes of the Spring semester until the beginning of classes in the Fall semester and during the Spring and Winter recesses, between the Fall and Spring semesters or trimesters, and/or intercession, they shall work a thirty-hour week.
 The hours worked shall be Monday through Friday, 9 a.m. to 4 p.m.
 For the position of Evening and Weekend Librarian, the hours of work shall be Monday through Thursday, 3 p.m. to 11 p.m., and Sunday, 11 a.m. to 6 p.m., during the Fall and Spring semesters; and Monday through Thursday, 2 p.m. to 9 p.m., and Friday, 9 a.m. to 4 p.m., during Summer sessions or Monday through Friday, 9 a.m. to 4 p.m., if the Library is closed during the evening hours in the Summer session(s).

+(ii) Vacation

-(ii) Vacation - Library faculty who are employed at the Institute for one year but less than five years shall have a vacation of twenty-two working days.
+Library faculty who are employed at the Institute for one year but less than five years shall have a vacation of twenty-two working days.
 For service at the Institute in excess of five years, they shall have an additional ten working days vacation.
+Notwithstanding the foregoing, effective July 17, 1998, a librarian shall not accrue more than thirty five (35) working days of vacation, and any librarian who has thirty-five (35) vacation days will not accrue additional vacation.